newrelic/nr1-how-to/add-time-picker/HowTo.md

 After creating the since variable, go through the code in the `PlatformStateContext` return statement and concatenate the since variable to the existing chart component queries.

-Your charts to should look similar to the `TableChart`xs below:
+Your charts to should look similar to the `TableChart` below:

 ```
 <TableChart fullWidth accountId={this.accountId} query={trxOverview+since} />